Panama Papers Database Release Shows the Dangers of Undisclosed Offshore Accounts

 Aside from these international agreements, the Department of Justice has also gathered significant amounts of foreign financial information and secured cooperation and compliance with foreign financial institutions through efforts like its Swiss Bank Program.
 Through the program, the U.S .government has obtained significant amounts of offshore account data from global financial institutions with headquarters or branches in Switzerland.

 The Risk of Undisclosed Offshore Account Discovery Has Never Been Greater

 In light of the government resources devoted to uncovering secret and undisclosed foreign accounts and the potential disclosures of account data by private actors, the risk of account discovery has never been greater.
 The penalties for FATCA and FBAR violations are harsh.
 For instance, even an inadvertent failure to disclose under FBAR could result in a penalty of up to $10,000.
 Failures to disclose in multiple tax years can result in multiple charges.

 Contact US Tax Accountant Ted Kleinman for Help With Your Tax Matters

 While Congress may have only intended to target wealthy Americans, the truth is that many expats now have foreign disclosure duties and may be subject to significant penalties for failures to disclose foreign accounts and assets.
 Complying with these obligations can be complex and multifaceted.
 US tax accountant Ted Kleinman of US Tax Help is dedicated to assisting expats and U.S taxpayers comply with all tax duties and obligations.
-To get started with a no cost review of your tax situation call (541) 923-0903 today or contact US Tax Help online.
+To get started with a no cost review of your tax situation schedule an appointment today or contact US Tax Help online.